dteja7/dteja7/README.md

 ## 👩‍💻 About Me

 I am a passionate and detail-oriented Data Analyst with a strong academic foundation in **Computer Science, Statistics, and Mathematics**.
-After graduating in December 2021, I dedicated time to civil services preparation, further enhancing my analytical thinking.
+After graduating, I dedicated time to civil services preparation, further enhancing my analytical thinking.
 I recently completed a **Data Analyst Internship at Unified Mentor**, where I worked on real-time business problems.

 ---